 Composition

-The Directors shall consist of (a) three persons employed by ICANN or the Corporation, which shall include the President (“ICANN Directors”), and (b) two persons not employed by either ICANN or the Corporation who shall be nominated by ICANN’s Nominating Committee (as used in ICANN’s Bylaws, the “Nominating Committee”) pursuant to and in accordance with section 8.1 of the ICANN Bylaws (“Nominating Committee Directors”).
+The Directors shall consist of (a) three persons employed by ICANN or the Corporation who shall be nominated by the Member, which shall include the President (“ICANN Directors”), and (b) two persons not employed by either ICANN or the Corporation who shall be nominated by ICANN’s Nominating Committee (as used in ICANN’s Bylaws, the “Nominating Committee”) pursuant to and in accordance with section 8.1 of the ICANN Bylaws (“Nominating Committee Directors”).

 Notwithstanding Section 5.2.2.1, (a) all Nominating Committee Directors and (b) at least one ICANN Director must not be “interested persons.”
 An “interested person” is (i) any person compensated by the Corporation for services rendered to the Corporation within the previous 12 months (other than any reasonable compensation paid to a Director as a Director), whether as a full- or part-time employee, independent contractor, or otherwise or (ii) any brother, sister, ancestor, descendant, spouse, brother-in-law, sister-in-law, son-in-law, daughter-in-law, mother-in-law or father-in-law of such person.